WIll it mess with the electronics for the ebike part of my bike if I install a larger chainring on it?

 You also have to worry about chainstay clearance when upsizing a chainring, and drivetrain efficiency and wear rate when downsizing your smallest rear cog.

 You're looking at a 14% increase in ground speed from 35 to 40 kph.
-That means a chainring with 14% more teeth and therefore 14% larger diameter.
+At constant cadence, that means a chainring with 14% more teeth and therefore 14% larger diameter.
 Or a 13% smaller rear cog.

 As